PrestaShop/docs/basics/installation/install-with-docker.md

 ...
 ```

-And that's it: your module is available on the PrestaShop Docker instance, and changes made in the local directory of the module are automatically synchronized on the PrestaShop Docker instance.
+And that's it: your module is available on the `prestashop` Docker container, and changes made in the local directory of the module are automatically synchronized on the `prestashop` Docker container.

-### Bind a local theme to your manifest
+### Bind a local theme to your instance in your manifest

 Let's consider we have a `mytheme` PrestaShop Theme.